Estate Planning Library

 Legal Context

 Per stirpes distribution is a standard legal practice in many jurisdictions.
-It ensures that an estate is passed down through generations, maintaining the intended inheritance path even if one or more beneficiaries are no longer alive.
+When you name beneficiaries per stirpes, it ensures that an estate is passed down through generations, maintaining the intended inheritance path even if one or more beneficiaries are no longer alive.

 Historical Background